 Experience.
 You are more likely to be invited to interview if you show initiative, passion, and potential as a good "fit" through academic endeavors, work experiences, and extracurricular commitment.
-Highlight a variety of experiences in this section, paid or unpaid-any activity where you demonstrated competencies that are relevant.
+Highlight a variety of experiences in this section, paid or unpaid-any activity where you demonstrated relevant competencies.
 Internships, summer jobs, research projects, student employment, volunteer work, and significant extracurricular experiences can be included.